cocos/cocos-docs/en/editor/extension/first-panel.md

         - width: Number - the default width of the panel
         - height: Number - the default height of the panel

-## Read more
+## Additional Reading

-`panel` For a detailed explanation of panels, please refer to the documentation [Panel System](./panel.md).
+`panel` For a detailed explanation of panels, please refer to the documentation [Extension Panel](./panel.md).

-`i18n` for multi-language configuration, please refer to the documentation [Multi-language system (i18n)](./i18n.md).
+`i18n` for multi-language configuration, please refer to the documentation [Multilingual System (i18n)](./i18n.md).

-`messages` For the complete message definition mechanism, please refer to the documentation [custom messages](./contributions-messages.md).
+`messages` For the complete message definition mechanism, please refer to the documentation [Customized Messages](./contributions-messages.md).